Curved Page Divider

 1: The applicant does not meet the required training, experience, or family income regulations.

-As a potential foster parent, one must attend five training sessions: Orientation, Licensed Child Placing Standards, Grief and Loss, Behavior modification, and Childhood Trauma.
+As a potential foster parent, one must attend five training sessions: Orientation, Licensed Child Placing Standards, Grief and Loss, Behavior Modification, and Childhood Trauma.
 These classes are designed to provide the tools to manage youth in care and understand the "ins and outs" of fostering.

 2: The applicant or any family member is unsuitable for providing safe and appropriate care.